linliu-stats/linliu-stats.github.io/_pages/about.md

 I graduated from the [Department of Biostatistics](https://www.hsph.harvard.edu/biostatistics/) at [Harvard University](https://www.harvard.edu/) in 2018.
 My advisors are [Professor Franziska Michor](http://michorlab.dfci.harvard.edu/) and [Professor James M. Robins](https://www.hsph.harvard.edu/james-robins/).
 I am interested in nonparametric and semiparametric statistical theory, causal inference, applied statistics, and computational and mathematical biology.

-I am also interested in the theory of deep learning, estimation, and inference in inverse problems and applying causal inference tools in biomedical research.
+I am also interested in other theoretical aspects of artificial intelligence and the application of causal inference in biomedical and physical sciences.

 I obtained my undergraduate degree from the [School of Life Sciences at Tongji University](https://life.tongji.edu.cn/lifeen/), under the supervision of [Professor Yong Zhang](https://zhanglab.tongji.edu.cn).